 Indian Food at Chungking Mansions

-More ethnic food is on offer in Kowloon City where Thai and Vietnamese immigrants have set up restaurants to cater for their respective communities.
+Kowloon City delivers more ethnic food choices – here, Thai and Vietnamese immigrants have set up restaurants to cater to their respective communities.

-While splashy magazine features mean many of these basic canteens have moved modestly upmarket the food remains authentic with little dumbing down of the spices and flavors for the local palate and prices are fair.
+While splashy magazine features mean many of these basic canteens have moved modestly upmarket, the food remains authentic with little dumbing down of the spices and flavors for the local palate (prices are fair, too).

-Most of the restaurants are on the streets just south of Kowloon Walled City Park and the best time to visit it is in the evenings.
+Most of the restaurants are on the streets just south of Kowloon Walled City Park; the best time to visit it is in the evenings.